DNXLabs/terraform-aws-audit-buckets/README.md

  * Terraform Version >=0.12.20

 This modules creates the following resources:
- -  Encrypted bucket to save config logs
+ -  AWS Config centralized bucket for Audit accounts
- -  Encrypted Bucket to save audit
+ -  Encrypted Bucket to save audit  logs

 In addition you have the option to specifies:
  - How many days before transitioning files to Infrequent-Access (IA)